 MIX - Marburg International Exchange

-- Full-time, traditional exchange program where students pay tuition to UVic and can take a variety of courses in the Humanities, Social Sciences, and Sciences, earning up to 7.5 UVic units.
+• Full-time, traditional exchange program where students pay tuition to UVic and can take a variety of courses in the Humanities, Social Sciences, and Sciences at Marburg, earning up to 7.5 UVic units.

 International Undergraduate Study Program (IUSP)

-- Exchange style program offered as a part-time (4.5 UVic units) or full-time (slightly less than 7.5 UVic units) study option.
+• Exchange style program offered as a part-time (4.5 UVic units) or full-time (slightly less than 7.5 UVic units) study option, designed for students with little to no German language skills.

-- Students pay UVic tuition as part of their exchange term but are responsible for an added fee, which includes accomodation, meal subsidy, two weekend trips, and a bus pass.
+• Students pay UVic tuition as part of their exchange term but are responsible for an added fee, which includes accommodation, meal subsidy, two weekend trips, and a bus pass.

-- To study part-time, students still pay the fixed fee and to study full-time, UVic students can add an additional course for an extra fee of €230.
+• To study full-time, UVic students can add an additional Marburg course for an extra fee of €230.

 Extra German language courses: